nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda3.md

 Examples:

-- the Rstudio binder we're using today was created with https://binder.pangeo.io/
+- the Rstudio binder we're using today was created with <https://binder.pangeo.io/>

-- [metENP binder](https://github.com/metabolomicsworkbench/MetENP): tool for metabolite enrichment analysis and their associated enriched pathways
+- [Metabolomics Workbench metENP binder](https://github.com/metabolomicsworkbench/MetENP): tool for metabolite enrichment analysis and their associated enriched pathways

-## Wrapping up
+!!! note "Key Points"

     There are many actions you can perform with conda environments.
 Today we have mentioned these!

     - init
     - config
     - search
     - create
     - activate/deactivate
     - list
     - remove
     - update
     - revert
     - export